tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-25-RPCs-Life-And-All.md

 ## On RPCs ##

 Let me make a bold claim: **everything is RPC**.
-So, by *everything* I mean *virtually all* connection-oriented network protocols (e.g., excluding broadcasts/multicasts/streaming), and I take *RPC* to its broadest sense: an RPC is any message-oriented protocol in which one side makes requests that the other side fulfills: basically invoking a remote function.
+So, by *everything* I mean *virtually all* connection-oriented network protocols (e.g., excluding broadcasts / multicasts / streaming), and I take *RPC* to its broadest sense: an RPC is any message-oriented protocol in which one side makes requests that the other side fulfills: basically invoking a remote function.
 Naturally, in order to convey a message, the RPC imposes a serialization format, and in order to tell success